007jasonsmith/goose/docs/modules.md

 ## sys ##

-sys is the actual kernel source code.
-Things like interrupt handlers go here.
+sys is the piece of the kernel that is bound to the CPU.
+Interrupts, IO, etc.

+- Depends on hal (specific IRQ handlers)

 ## hal ##

 hal is the hardware abstraction layer.
 Device drivers go here.

+- Depends on sys (IO)

+## kernel ##

+The kernel is where actual kernel-level features.
+Paging, processes, etc.

 ## shell ##

 The shell is the command-line interface to Goose.
 It will provide all of the diagnostic services and interactions to the user.

-- Requires klib, sys, hal
+- Requires klib, sys, hal, kernel